jim-schwoebel/allie/README.md

 ### ongoing

+- work on cvopt and autokaggle training script bugs
 - add in all model loaders from the model trainers
 - add in default_augmenters / get live into Allie
 - add in default_cleaners / get live into Allie